 Yagi 18 Aerial reports

 I`m very interested to hear how well our aerials work, particularly when compared to another antenna (e.g. your old one) and I feel this is also of interest to others, so here are reports [mainly from our customers] filed by model of aerial.
-If you`ve purchased an aerial from us and would like to add one please contact us.

 P Varney Crystal Palace Transmitter